Behind the Label

 - The Maison

-From a library of reserve wines created from the grapes of individual plots, each year Joseph Krug blended these with the current year’s harvest in order to offer the fullest expression of champagne – a tradition continued today with Krug Grande Cuvée.
+From a library of reserve wines created from the grapes of individual plots, each year the House of Krug recreates a new blend in order to offer the fullest expression of champagne – a tradition continued today with Krug Grande Cuvée.

 Since the maison was founded in 1843, five generations have upheld Joseph Krug’s blueprint for crafting champagnes of unwavering quality year after year.
 His method was meticulously recorded into a dark-cherry-coloured notebook, which visitors to the maison can see.

-Assured in the knowledge that terroir can produce magical results, Krug nurtures 250 plots of vines, with the grapes from each vinified separately in oak barrels.
+Assured in the knowledge that terroir can produce magical results, Krug nurtures 420 individual wines from 250 plots of vines, with the grapes from each vinified separately in oak barrels or individual tanks.
 Of these, the most remarkable are arguably those used to create Krug Clos du Mesnil and Clos d’Ambonnay.